visualization

 What Are Long Calls?

 Long calls are the opposite strategy to a short call.
 With a long call, the trader is bullish on the underlying asset.
-Once again, a key piece of the options trade is the timing aspect.
+Once again, a key aspect of the options trade is timing.

 A long call benefits when the security rises in value, but it must do so before the options expire.

-A long call is a basic options strategy that is often a speculative bullish bet on an underlying asset.
-It’s a good options strategy for those just starting out since there is a limited loss potential and the strategy itself is not complicated.
+A long call is a basic options strategy that may serve as a speculative, bullish bet on an underlying asset.
+It’s a simple options strategy with limited risk, which may appeal to newer traders learning directional trades.

 Long Call Example